fredhutchio/tfcb_2019/lectures/lecture17/README.md

 - Homework 7 will be available next week.
 - Homework 8 (capstone) will be available the week of December 2.
+- Don't forget to `git pull` in the directory containing your `tfcb_2019` repository to get the latest goodies.

 ## Interactive work